charmparticle/ffupdate/README.md

 # ffupdate
-A shellscript for updating firefox on linux
+This is a shellscript for updating firefox on linux.
+It creates a folder, /opt/mozilla, and untars firefox there.
+Firefox will exist in /opt/mozilla/firefox/firefox